Farre-lab/syntenyPlotteR/README.md

 `draw.eh(input,outputName,chromosomeRange)`

 input file - synteny blocks following this format, separated by tabs.
-  Please include this line as a header as it is:
+  Please DO NOT include a header line
-  ref chr start end tarChr  tarSt tarEnd  orient  tar

   ref - name of reference species
-  chr - chromosome of reference species
+  chr - chromosome of reference species -- it ONLY accepts numbers
   start - start of block in reference species
   end - end of block in reference species
   tarChr - chromosome of target species